SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-11-Blue-Green-Deployment-of-Comments-and-Ratings/README.md

     ```
     cf bg-deploy -i <PROCESS ID> -a resume
     ```
-    Note: If your deployment is stuck at `ratings_backend`, you may have to close the web browser tabs where you are running the `ratings_frontend` applications. //TODO: Not sure
+    Note: If your deployment is stuck at `ratings_backend`, you may have to close the web browser tabs where you are running the `ratings_frontend` applications.

 11. Once the `bg-deploy resume` is successful, go to your SAP Cloud Platform cockpit.
 You should now see only the *`*-green`* applications.
     ![Step Image](images/ex-11-2-10-active-apps.png)